Tearran/configng-v2/workflow/README.md

      ```sh
      ./workflow/10_validate_module.sh
      ```
-   - fix invalid if any
+   - fix invalid/missing if any

 5. **Promote modules to `./src`**
    - Move ready modules from `staging/` to `src/` as defined in `.conf`.